simonkoennecke/zzZwitscherwecker/docs/data_src.md

 </voegel>
 ```

-To validate we wrote the XSD:
+To validate it, we write an XML Scheme:

 ```XML
 <?xml version='1.0' encoding='utf-8' ?>